banisterious/obsidian-custom-selected-word-count/docs/developer/architecture/overview.md

 - **Link processing** that excludes non-visible portions of markdown links, counting only the visible text users see
 - **Heading exclusion** with three flexible modes: markers only, entire lines, or complete sections following Obsidian's block system
 - **Words and phrases exclusion** with comma-separated word lists and right-click phrase management for precise content filtering
+- **Per-note exclusion overrides** using YAML frontmatter and inline comment markers to selectively disable exclusions
 - **Multiple access methods** including modal dialog, status bar integration, and ribbon button
 - **Persistent history tracking** of the last 50 analyses with clipboard integration for all metrics
 - **Customizable regex patterns** for expert-level word detection customization